-FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands More Be Added
+FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands We Build More

 "A lot of the people that wanted to come into the country, and really, they were to come in no matter how they wanted to come in — they were going to come in even in a rough way — many of these people are leaving now and they're going back to their countries: Honduras, Guatemala, El Salvador, and other countries.
 They're leaving.
 If you noticed, it's getting a lot less crowded in Mexico."

 There are preliminary reports that the migrant caravan has diminished in strength as many have chosen to return home.
-As KPBS's Jean Guerrero reports, "hundreds" have become disillusioned with the difficulty of entering the U.S. as asylum-seekers and have taken transport back to their native countries.
-Still, several thousand remain in Tijuana, Mexico, where they are taxing local resources.
-There is no evidence that Mexico as a whole is getting a lot less crowded.
+As KPBS's Jean Guerrero reports, "hundreds" have become disillusioned with the difficulty of entering the U.S. as asylees and have taken transport back to their native countries.
+Still, several thousand remain in Tijuana, Mexico where they are taxing local resources.
+There's no evidence that Mexico as a whole is getting a lot less crowded.

-In a tweet before the Oval Office meeting, Trump said:
+In a tweet before the Oval Office meeting with Trump said:

 "People do not yet realize how much of the Wall, including really effective renovation, has already been built.
 If the Democrats do not give us the votes to secure our Country, the Military will build the remaining sections of the Wall.
 They know how important it is!"